awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-modelexplainabilityjobdefinition-stoppingcondition.md

 ## Properties<a name="aws-properties-sagemaker-modelexplainabilityjobdefinition-stoppingcondition-properties"></a>

 `MaxRuntimeInSeconds`  <a name="cfn-sagemaker-modelexplainabilityjobdefinition-stoppingcondition-maxruntimeinseconds"></a>
-The maximum length of time, in seconds, that a training or compilation job can run\.
+The maximum length of time, in seconds, that a training or compilation job can run before it is stopped\.
 For compilation jobs, if the job does not complete during this time, a `TimeOut` error is generated\.
 We recommend starting with 900 seconds and increasing as necessary based on your model\.
 For all other jobs, if the job does not complete during this time, SageMaker ends the job\.
 When `RetryStrategy` is specified in the job request, `MaxRuntimeInSeconds` specifies the maximum time for all of the attempts in total, not each individual attempt\.
 The default value is 1 day\.
 The maximum value is 28 days\.
+The maximum time that a `TrainingJob` can run in total, including any time spent publishing metrics or archiving and uploading models after it has been stopped, is 30 days\.
 *Required*: Yes
 *Type*: Integer
 *Minimum*: `1`